 After spending a night under the Great Barranco Wall, we make our way up this awesome looking obstacle, which in the end normally turns out to be easier than anticipated.
 Topping out just below the Heim Glacier at 4,200m/ 13,779ft, you now appreciate just how beautiful Kilimanjaro really is with the spectacular views.
 The route then heads down through the Karanga Valley over intervening ridges and valleys, and then joins up with the Mweka route.
 There can be amazing panoramic sunset views from the Karanga Camp while we enjoy our evening at 4,010m/ 13,156ft.
 Watch our video from Day 5.

 The first part of the day after breakfast is a slow walk to the crest of the ridge, then we will cross a plain and after another hour or so, we reach the Barafu Hut in 3/4 hours.
 The last water stop on the route is the Karanga Valley, as there is no water at Barafu camp, so we will move plenty of water up to high camp.
-Barafu is the Swahili word for “ice” and it is a bleak and inhospitable camping area to spend the night as it is located at 4,650m/ 15,256ft.
-Totally exposed to the ever present gales, the tents are pitched on a narrow, stony, and dangerous ridge.
-From here, the summit is now a further 1,245m/ 4,085ft up and we will make our final ascent the same night.
-As we arrive to the Barafu camp early in the day, we will spend some time preparing equipment for the summit attempt.
+Barafu is a bleak and inhospitable camping area to spend the night as it is located at 4,650m/ 15,256ft.
+Totally exposed to the ever present gales, we pitch our tents behind a stony ridge, away from the crowds and away from the winds.
+If the weather permits we will move higher to Kosovo Camp 4,800m/ 15,748 feet.
+From Kosovo Camp the summit is 1,095m/ 3,593 feet this shortens the summit night by an hour and gives more time for rest.
+If we leave from Barafu camp we will have 1,245m/ 4,085ft up to the summit of Kilimanjaro.
+As we arrive into our high camp early in the day, we will spend some time preparing equipment for the summit attempt.
 You will get dressed and ready for your summit attempt.
-You will retire to your tent at about 3pm or earlier and try to get some precious rest and sleep before our 12 am departure for the summit.
+You will retire to your tent at about 3pm or earlier and try to get some precious rest and sleep before our 12 or 1am departure for the summit.
 Watch our video from Day 6.

 After an early, and well-deserved, breakfast, it is a short and scenic trek back to the park gate.
 At Mweka gate 1,900m/ 6,233ft. you sign your name and details in a register and successful climbers will receive their summit certificates.
 Those climbers who reached Stella Point are issued with green certificates and those who reached Uhuru Peak receive gold certificates.
 From the Mweka Gate we drive back to Arusha for a long overdue hot shower, dinner and celebrations!!
 Your Kilimanjaro Lemosho route climb is over.
 Watch our video from Day 8.